Latjo/Getting_and_Cleaning_Data_Course_Project/README.md

-# Explanation of what the script run_analysis.R does
+# Explanation of what the script "run_analysis.R" does

  ## Requirements
  The script requires you to have the samsung data folder (also called "UCI HAR Dataset") as your working directory